£416.66 Excluding VAT

 Anyone who has to produce, present and report on gender pay gap data and develop and track actions to close pay gaps.
 It does not matter which department you work in, if you are any way involved in your organisations gender pay gap reporting process and are struggling with how to calculate the figures in the first place and/or to understand what they mean for your organisation, then this is the course for you.

-The course will run online and will be split into two 1/2 day sessions on Thursday 4th & Friday 5th November 2021.
+The course will run online and will be split into two 1/2 day sessions on Thursday 20th & Friday 21st January 2022.
 Both days will start at 0930 and finish at 1300.
-Our preference is to use Zoom but we are happy to use Teams if a majority of delegates prefer to use this.
+Our preference is to use Teams but we are happy to use Zoom if a majority of delegates prefer to use this.
 Please state in your booking which you would prefer to use.

 Please note, I will offer the first 4 people to book a place the option to run the course as a full day session instead on either day starting at 0930 and finishing at 1700.
 Any changes will be communicated on this page.